 Often the problem is clarity of expression, but sometimes the logical flow or the structure isn’t quite right; in other cases, minor errors – in spelling, punctuation, mentions of Figures and Tables, numbering, citations and references, etc. – detract from the thesis.
 These deficiencies make the examiner’s job much harder.
 No matter how strong the actual research, a thesis that is difficult to read will be marked harder than one that is well-structured and contains concise and clear expression.

 This, of course, is where I can help.
 Editing and proofreading English-language PhD theses is my bread and butter.
-Since 2008 I’ve edited theses in the following disciplines:
+I’ve edited theses in the following disciplines:

-Accounting, archaeology, architecture, art history, ballistics, Buddhist studies, business studies, climate science, computer science, design theory, economics, education, engineering, epidemiology, fatigue management, film theory, game theory, gender studies, geography, geomatics, historiography, information systems, information technology, international development, management theory, marketing, materials research, medicine, microbiology, microfluidics, music theory, nanotechnology, nursing, planning, psychology, public health, public policy, radiography, robotics, science and technology studies, sexual health, sociology, theology, tourism, veterinary science and web design.
+Accounting, anthropology, archaeology, architecture, art history, ballistics, biochemistry, biology, Buddhist studies, business studies, climate science, computer science, design theory, dietetics, drug policy, economics, education, engineering (chemical, civil, electrical), entomology, epidemiology, ethics, ethnography, fatigue management, film theory, game theory, gender studies, geography, geomatics, historiography, information systems, information technology, international development, law, management theory, marketing, materials science, medicine, microbiology, microfluidics, music theory, nanotechnology, nursing, parasitology, planning, physiology, psychology, public health, public policy, radiography, robotics, science and technology studies, sexual health, sociology, theology, tourism, veterinary science, web design.

 No matter your discipline, I can help make your thesis flow smoothly and convey your ideas clearly and effectively, allowing you to submit your thesis with confidence and get on with your post-PhD life!

 Editing theses is different to editing other academic material.
 Students must remain responsible for the key elements of their work, so editors must limit their input and provide feedback carefully.
 When editing a thesis, I follow the Australian Institute of Professional Editors’ Guidelines for editing research theses.
-The Guidelines outline the extent and nature of editorial services applicable to research students’ work; they were approved by the Deans and Directors of Graduate Studies of Australian universities on 12 November 2010.
+The Guidelines outline the extent and nature of editorial services applicable to research students’ work; the 2019 update was recently endorsed by the Australian Council of Graduate Research.

 In essence, the Guidelines state that professional help with thesis editing should be restricted to minor aspects of the thesis.
 The structure of your argument (and of course, the content) is up to you; I can help with grammar, spelling, expression, punctuation, formatting and so on, and point out other problems I think need attention.
 I use Word’s comments and track changes functions – comments for issues of structure and content, track changes for everything else.